 Are you searching for a great baby scale to keep track of your infant's growth?
 We purchased and tested 6 of the most popular scales available today to help determine which competitor is the best on the market.
 Each scale was put through rigorous and extensive testing side-by-side to determine accuracy, ease of use, and quality.
 We think there is something for each family in this roundup, no matter your goals.
 Continue reading to find the right scale for your baby and your wallet.Editor's Note: This scale review was updated on May 8, 2023, with the removal of a discontinued product and an update to pricing.

-Best Baby Scale
+The 3 Best Baby Scales

-This scale is the only one that requires assembly with a tool, and the directions are virtually useless with no writing and blueprint style pictures.
-It also comes with extra parts for the shipping conversion, but this isn't clear in the instructions, and we never did figure out what you'd o with them even if you did want to ship something.
-Overall, despite being accurate and very sturdy, it doesn't feel nursery or baby-friendly, and the excessive C size batteries and required screwdriver put it at the end of our lineup.
+This scale is the only one that requires assembly with a tool, and the directions are virtually useless with no writing and blueprint schematic pictures.
+It also comes with extra parts to convert it to a shipping scale, but this isn't clear in the instructions, and we couldn't figure out what you'd do with them if you did want to ship something.
+Despite being accurate and sturdy, it doesn't feel nursery-friendly, and the excessive C-size batteries and required screwdriver place it at the end of our list.

 Why You Should Trust Us